Ordering Repeat Prescriptions

 Medication Queries

-If you have a medication query, please call 01634 250142 and select Option 4, or complete the Contact Us form.
+If you have a medication query, please complete the Contact Us form.
+There are also forms in the practice that you can complete.

 Please note that Reception Staff are not permitted to discuss medication/prescription queries.